 Common expenses and losses compensated through successful Cleveland car accident cases include:

 - Medical expenses, including ambulance costs, emergency room treatment, hospital stays, necessary surgeries, and any other expense related to the initial diagnosis and treatment of your injury;

 - Ongoing treatment costs if your injuries require you to follow up with your doctor.
 Or if you suffer serious injuries that require ongoing medical care or in-home care;

 - Lost wages for any time you had to miss from work as a result of your injuries;

 - Lost future wages if you are unable to return to your previous position (either temporarily or permanently);

 - Attorney’s fees associated with bringing your car accident lawsuit;

 - Pain and suffering for any mental pain or anguish associated with your injuries; and/or

 These damages must be proven with some objective evidence or supporting testimony in order to be compensable.
-Your medical bills and notes will establish the extent of your past and future medical expenses, and your employment records can help determine how much compensation is needed for your lost wages and lost future earnings.
+Your medical bills and notes will establish the extent of your past and future medical expenses.
+Also, your employment records can help determine how much compensation is needed for your lost wages and lost future earnings.
 Other compensable items (such as pain and suffering and punitive damages) can be much more difficult to quantify.
 Your Cleveland auto accident lawyer will work with you to identify those items and losses for which compensation may be available and gathering evidence and testimony that can be used to support your claimed damages.